rmarting/ocp-pipelines-demo/README.md

 If you don't have available a Red Hat OpenShift cluster, you could use [CRC - CodeReady Containers](https://github.com/code-ready/crc) to have OpenShift 4 on your laptop.
+Other alternative is use the [Developer Sandbox](https://developers.redhat.com/developer-sandbox) by Red Hat Developer program.

 **TIP**: Create a new project (e.g.) `pipelines-demo` to follow this repo: